oh-ok/oh-ok.github.io/_posts/2020-11-20-pokemon_things.markdown

 The main thing that was stopping me from initially buying the game was because I remember seeing so much negativity around the release, mainly that these games don't have the "full" National Pokédex (which would be 898 true Pokémon, not including alternate forms, Mega Evolutions, etc), instead, the only Pokémon you can get in the game are the ones native to the U.K. themed Galar Region and the ones brought through the game's DLC expansion pass.

-The reason this was such a big deal at the time was because in *every* main game up until this point, you could transfer your Pokémon from the previous generations of games, but if your favourite Pokémon was one of the ones Game Freak left behind then you're out of luck.
+The reason this was such a big deal at the time was because in *every* main game up until this point, you could transfer your Pokémon from the previous generations of games, but if your favorite Pokémon was one of the ones Game Freak left behind then you're out of luck.
 So if you wanted (and if you had every generation of games), you could transfer your Charizard from Pokémon Red (1999) on the Gameboy all the way up to Pokémon Ultra Sun (2017) on the 3DS.
 It's understandable enough, having to wrestle with such a huge number of characters is very scary from a development perspective, and we don't know what kind of process they use to make these games so it would be silly to assume you know more than Game Freak on this issue.
 This leads us onto the second reason fans were angry at the game, the "graphics".

 One of the reason that GF (Game Freak) decided to cut the National Pokédex was to focus on making Sword/Shield more graphically detailed, since this is the first time that a main series Pokémon game has been on a ""home console"" (Nintendo Switch isn't entirely a home console, it's technically a hybrid since it is also portable).
 Pretty much all I saw when the game released was images of the games "Wild Area", and area in the middle of the game map where there is a huge assortment of wild Pokémon.
 The Wild Area is easily the least impressive looking place in the game to say the least, but even then most of the time it looks decent!